unnamedtiger/check/README.md

 * Use `-o csv` to output CSV format
 * By default the tool pretty-prints its results on the terminal

+The `check` tool communicates status with exit codes:

+* 2 means that an error happened during the run
+* 1 means that there were violations found and at least one violation wasn't justified
+* 0 means that no violations were found or all found violations were justified

 ## Justification

 You can justify violations with a comment directly in code.